This essay was updated on 6 March 2013.

 Mudhoney, the band name for the still running Seattle proto-grunge garage heroes, is the title of a 1965 Russ Meyer film, the notoriously heavy-handed director often recognized for his DD sized starlets and C-movie, sexploitation, boob-a-rama skinema.
 He was the director whose work Malcolm McLaren and Julien Temple basically re-created as The Great Rock’n’Roll Swindle.
 The project actually began as a script called Who Stole Bambi? co-written by movie critic Roger Ebert (who also penned Valley of the Dolls, which became lyrical fodder for a Generation X song).
 The film experienced a stillbirth after two days worth of shooting when the funding plummeted.
 Still, the idea of punk’s long-time influence on porn became cemented in my mind when I nearly bumped into the Betty Vicious Punk Slut Sex Doll (replete with pierced nipples and short, choppy, dyed plastic hair), produced by Hustler, which was staring at me from a wire shelf in the middle of the same shop where seagulls stood silent and dumb outside and the MDC shirt behind the counter first triggered my concepts.

 For those of us that have been staring with eyes wide open into the history of punk long enough, the pithy playground and wicked ways of punk and porn seem linked like umbilical cords.
 Il Duce, the sneering, slobby, meathead singer of the Mentors worked at a porn theatre, as did one member of Devo.
 The song “Electrify Me” by El Paso’s exiles The Plugz introduced the infamous film New Wave Hookers.
-Their music can also be heard in The Devil in Miss Jones 3 and 4.
-Damon Edge from the San Francisco acid-punk band Chrome found his music a brief home in 1970′s porn, former Sex Pistols and New York Dolls manager Malcolm McLaren worked for a soft-core French porn company in Paris before managing Adam and the Ants and Bow Wow Wow (whose 15 year Burmese singer Myant Myant Aye, rechristened Anabella Lwin, was coaxed by Malcolm into posing scantily for several 45 and LP sleeves) .
+Their music can also be heard in The Devil in Miss Jones 3 and 4 alongside music from Gleaming Spires (known for their tune “Are You Ready for the Sex Girls”), featuring members of Sparks.
+Damon Edge from the San Francisco acid-punk band Chrome found his music a brief home in 1970’s porn, while former Sex Pistols and New York Dolls manager Malcolm McLaren worked for a soft-core French porn company in Paris before managing Adam and the Ants and Bow Wow Wow (whose 15 year Burmese singer Myant Myant Aye, rechristened Anabella Lwin, was coaxed by Malcolm into posing scantily for several 45 and LP sleeves) .
 Lydia Lunch from Teenage Jesus and the Jerks experienced a pistol inserted in her vagina in Richard Kern’s brutal black and white short film Fingered.
 Much earlier, Genesis P-Orridge, one of the founders of the noise-wave band Throbbing Gristle, staged the exhibition “Prostitution” at the Institute for Contemporary Art in 1976.
 Alongside his then girlfriend Cosey Fanny Tutti (later of Chris and Cosey industrial music fame), he displayed used tampons and porn magazines featuring 40 layouts of Tutti herself (who was featured in nude layouts in soft core porn throughout the 1970s) that were instantly decried by MP Nicholas Fairbairn, whose comments were featured in the Daily Mail next to the picture of Siouxsie Sioux.

 Porn stars Jeanna Fine and Taija Rae ended up on the first two front covers of Chemical People records and the band enlisted the help of Jack Baker (famed for his Dark Bros. produced porn films) for back-up vocals, though one of their song titles, “A Pornography,” gives the connection solid footing, cameo or not.
 Lastly, the book A Misfit’s Manifesto, by Donna Gain, a sociologist, writer for the Village Voice, and all-around punk pioneer herself, wrote that some punks she knew in the 70s and 80s were involved in the sex trade, mostly as strippers, or in the case of Dee Dee Ramone, (“53rd and 3rd”) as hustlers.
 So, if street level kids were popping up in both worlds, it’s worth noting that Dale Bozzio from Missing Persons did a Hustler layout, Blondie was the front cover and main feature in an issue of Penthouse, the Dead Kennedy’s were the focus of a Playboy article, and Wendy O. Williams offered a nude pictorial for Hefner’s rather mainstream magazine too, replete with shots of her posing thousands of feet in the air on a trick airplane.
 From the low to the high of punk hierarchy, sex trade and music trade commingled, sometimes uneasily, sometimes cocooned in conjoined “sin,” or better yet, resistance and effrontery.